xmos/lib_lin/module_lin/doc/api.rst

 Maximum number of data bytes in a frame

 **LIN_SYNCH_BYTE**
-Synch byte value - normally 0x55
+Synch byte value - 0x55 as per the LIN spec

 Port Config